The Great Parking Meter Caper

 Mike was sweating it out as wheel man.
 Rather than just park, we had him circling the block, awaiting, each pass, the signal that we were good to go, and I had to wave him off a couple of times.
 I could almost see his knuckles going white as he gripped the big Plymouth’s steering wheel.
 Finally, I pulled it free of its hole, and holy crap, the parking meter with its plug and previously sub-surface length stood about, I don’t know, eight feet tall.
 Too long, even, for the capacious trunk of the Fury.

 So as Mike pulled round again, we had a problem – how to spirit it back to Domus all clandestine-like?
 We wound up jamming it into the back seat, with about three feet hanging out of one of the back windows.
 With all due haste, we drove back towards Seymour Street, Mike sweating bullets, expecting at any moment to be pulled over by a cop who would, inevitably, ask “son, what’s that thing you got stretched across the back seat and hanging out the window?”
-As camouflage, I think we had the extruding bit covered in some sort of blanket, but it was a fairly suspicious arrangement nonetheless.
+As camouflage, I think we had the extruding bit covered in some sort of blanket, but it was still a fairly suspicious package.
 Yet we made it back without incident.
-Jason, who I think had assumed we were just kidding about the whole escapade, almost laughed himself stupid at our actual seizure of the prize.
+Jason, who I think had assumed we were just kidding about the whole escapade, almost laughed himself stupid.

 See?
 Criminal masterminds, that’s what we were!

 So now, Domus had an authentic, eight-foot parking meter with a 150 lb. plug of cement on the end, a real sharp item – but way too tall to put anywhere in the basement, with its low ceiling.
-I lobbied for the prior idea that we could simply saw it off about a foot down from the head and use it as a bar ornament, but Mike was starting to get all antsy.
-If we did that, the evidence of our illegal caper would be sitting there, permanently, on the bar – surely, at some point, somebody would rat us out, no?
-The simple presence of this pilfered parking meter was a threat to our well-being, legally, wasn’t it?
+I lobbied for the prior idea that we could simply saw it off about a foot down from the head and use it as a bar ornament.

 Thus the meter leaned at an angle in a corner for a couple of days, and then, late one night/early one morning, Kevin and I skulked across the parking lot out back and laid it on the sidewalk in front of the entrance to the Dal. security office.
 It lay there for about a week, before somebody from the city came to collect it.
 It never made its way back downtown – a shiny new one soon occupied the space in front of the bakery, not at all loose in its hole.